 - Low self-esteem and self-blame

 Why do people self-harm?

 The motivation to self-harm varies between individuals.
-In most cases, self-harm is the result of trying to cope with emotional pain.
-Self-harming can be addictive, it can become a dangerous compulsion.
+In most cases, self-harm is the expression of psychological or emotional pain that the individual feels unable to tolerate.
+In a study of over 30,000 adolescents, the main reasons for self-harm cited desires to escape or find relief from their situation (1).
+Self-harming can be addictive; it can become a dangerous compulsion.

 Examples of why a person might self-harm include: